Compliance

 The department will consider unforeseen events such as natural disasters, biosecurity incidents (such as Panama disease and others) as part of its compliance program planning.

-The Reef Compliance and Regulation team assess any planned compliance visits on a case-by-case basis during and immediately after declared natural disasters.
+The department assesses planned compliance visits on a case-by-case basis during and immediately after declared natural disasters.
 These natural disasters include events such as drought, fire, and flood events.

 Are agricultural producers involved in accreditation programs and acknowledged projects visited?

-The Smartcane Best Management Practices (BMP) and Freshcare Environmental are recognised accreditation programs under the Environmental Protection Act 1994 (the Act).
+Smartcane BMP and Freshcare Environmental – Reef Assured are recognised accreditation programs under the Environmental Protection Act 1994 (the Act).

-Agricultural producers who are accredited and continue to meet their accreditation requirements will meet the standard conditions in the Agricultural Environmentally Relevant Activity standards.
-These producers are seen as a low priority for compliance visits.
+Agricultural producers who are accredited and continue to meet their accreditation requirements are a low priority for compliance visits.

-Several additional projects that have been evaluated as acknowledged practice change projects by the department.
-Producers participating in these programs are also a low priority for compliance visits.
+Several additional projects have been evaluated as acknowledged practice change projects by the department.
+Producers actively participating in these projects are also a low priority for compliance visits.

 Visit the Recognised programs and acknowledged projects page for more information.

-If you are a producer taking part in a recognised accreditation program or acknowledged project, you can agree to provide your contact details to the department.
-This will allow your property to be considered a low priority for a compliance visit.
+If you are a producer taking part in a recognised accreditation program or acknowledged project, agreeing to provide your contact details to the department will ensure you are included on the low priority list.
+Producers who are not on the low priority list may be included on the list for planned compliance visits.

 What will a compliance visit involve?